alvinye9/bolc_25-012.github.io/docs/index.md

 !!! warning

-    if the embedded calendar is not appearing, make sure you enable
+    if the embedded calendar is not appearing, make sure you are logged into your Google account.

 ## Copyright and License